Luminova Framework

 Cache Latest URIs Prexies

-page.cache.latest.content (array)An array of URI patterns/prefix that should always use the latest cached content for the current application version.
+page.cache.latest.content (array)An array of URI patterns or prefixes that should always use the latest cached content for the current application version.

-When a URI matches one of these patterns, older version caches are ignored.
-This ensures critical or frequently updated pages, such as landing pages or dashboards, always display fresh content.
+When a URI matches one of these patterns, caches from older versions are ignored.
+This ensures that frequently updated or critical pages—like landing pages or dashboards—always display fresh content.

 # /.env